ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 ## Sponsors &amp; Backers

 **MyTested.AspNetCore.Mvc** is a community-driven open source library.
-It's an independent project with its ongoing development made possible thanks to the support by these awesome [backers](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc/blob/development/BACKERS.md).
+It's an independent project with its ongoing development made possible thanks to the support by all my awesome backers.
 If you'd like to join them, please consider:

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/ivaylokenov)
 - [Become a backer or sponsor on OpenCollective](https://opencollective.com/mytestedaspnet)